 Submit an Event

-Click on the button above to submit an event for the Kidlist calendar.
-We welcome everyone to submit events, given that they are family-friendly events (no ongoing classes or camps) and are local for families in the western suburbs of Chicago.
+Click on the button above to submit an event to the Kidlist calendar.
+We welcome everyone to submit events, given that they are family-friendly, free and/or drop-in, and are local for families in the west and northwest suburbs of Chicago.
 All submitted events are reviewed by the Kidlist team.